-NLP Cloud is an API that makes it easy to use NLP in production.
-The API is based on the pre-trained models from spaCy and Hugging Face Transformers.
-You can also use your own spaCy models.
-NLPCloud.io supports the following features: entities extraction (NER), sentiment analysis, text classification, text summarization, question answering, and Part-of-speech (POS) tagging.
+NLP Cloud is an API that makes it easy to use Natural Language Processing in production.
+The API is based on the best open-source pre-trained models.
+You can also use your own models or train models on the platform.
+NLPCloud.io most of the text understanding and text generation features: entities extraction (NER), sentiment analysis, text classification, text summarization, question answering, text generation, and Part-of-speech (POS) tagging... and more!

 The API is available for free up to 3 requests per minute, which is a good way to easily test the quality of the models.
 Then the first paid plans costs $29 per month (for 15 requests per minute).